 Tibetan shopkeeper, Tashi Wangchuk, 31, was detained on January 27, 2016, after appearing in a New York Times video in which he advocated for the rights of Tibetans to learn and study in their mother tongue.
-In March, 2016, he was charged with “inciting separatism,” and faces up to 15 years in prison, despite his clear statement not calling for Tibetan Independence.
+In March, 2016, he was charged with “inciting separatism,” and on May 22nd, he was sentenced to five years in prison for the charge.

 The documentary, called A Tibetan’s Journey for Justice, focused on Wangchuk’s journey to Beijing to appeal for the protection of Tibetan language rights within the framework of the Chinese constitution and legal system.

 Following his interviews with the New York Times, Wangchuk was secretly detained on January 27th, 2016.
 For 56 days after his arrest, his family had no information on his whereabouts.
-Tashi Wangchuk could face up to 15 years in prison.
+Tashi has been convicted and is sentenced to five years in prison, however he plans to appeal the sentence, according to his lawyer.

 Call on China to release Tashi Wangchuk immediately and unconditionally!